7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 Your baby will grow significantly during the third trimester.
 By the end of the trimester, your baby will grow to about 48 to 53cm tall and weigh around 2.7 to 4kg.
 Here are some of the highlights of your baby’s growth:

-- Hair, Skin & Nails
+• Hair, Skin & Nails

-Your baby’s hair will be longer by week 27, and his or her eyebrows and eyelashes will be visible by now.
+Your baby’s hair will be longer by week 27, and his or her eyebrows and eyelashes will be visible now.

-By the 32th week of your pregnancy, your baby’s formerly transparent skin will become opaque as body fat accumulates, and the skin will gradually become pink and smooth by the 33th week.
+By the 32nd week of your pregnancy, your baby’s formerly transparent skin will become opaque as body fat accumulates, and the skin will gradually become pink and smooth by the 33rd week.

 By the 34th week of your pregnancy, your baby’s fingernails have grown to his or her fingertips.

-- Five Senses
+• Five Senses

 Around week 30, your baby’s eyes can open wide.
 Furthermore, your baby’s five senses will be quite developed by week 31, which means your baby can sense light and dark, hear your voice and taste the food you consume.

-- Brain
+• Brain

 Your baby’s brain will grow much faster in the third trimester, tripling in weight during the final 13 weeks of your pregnancy.

-This trimester is also the time when your baby will start dreaming and regulating his or her own body temperature.
+This trimester is also the time when your baby will start dreaming and regulating his or her body temperature.

-- Bones
+• Bones

-In the 7th and 8th month of your pregnancy, your baby will start getting all the calcium from you.
+In the 7th and 8th months of your pregnancy, your baby will start getting all the calcium from you.

 The 36th week of your pregnancy is when your body transfers the most calcium to your baby.